WisTex/Raconteur/util/zotsh/README.txt

 host <hostname>
 	Authenticate to 'hostname' and switch to it

+host <username@hostname>
+	Authenticate to 'hostname' and switch to it and automatically cd to the 'username' directory

 cd <dirname|..>
 	change remote dir

 ls [path] [-a] [-l] [-d]
 	list remote files in current dir if 'path' not defined